Brautigan > Screenplays and Movies

 A film made of the event by Reg E. (Reggae) Williams shows members of the Straight Theater emerging from their theater building, walking up Haight Street, jump starting a 1930s LaSalle automobile and riding it down Haight Street to join the festivities already in progress.
-This image, taken from the film, shows Brautigan standing amid the swirling events.
+A brief scene shows Brautigan standing amid the swirling events.
 LEARN more about this film at The Straight Theater website.

 1967 (early September?)

 Produced by Ernest Lowe